|Electrostatic Force||Diffusion Field||Extracellular Circulation|

 In Andersen et al., the authors describe how a "perforant pathway volley", caused by electrical stimulation of the perforant pathway in the entorhinal area, generates sharp, short-lived, negative spikes of up to 10 mV in the extracellular fluid at the same depth as the granule cell somata in the dentate gyrus.
 The authors argue that the initial negative spike is due to circulating, excitory post-synaptic current, while the termination of the spike is due to circulating inhibitory post-synaptic current.
 As we have seen, however, excitory post-synaptic current flowing out of the somata will cause a negative pulse in extracellular potential at the depth of the somata.
 Conversely, if inhibitory current flowed into the somata, this would require a negative pulse.
 The pulses observed above are due to the circulation of activation current when an entire population of granule cells fire at once in response to a perforant pathway volley.
 The activation propagates up the dendrites from the somata, which causes current to flow out through the dendrite membranes, through the extracellular fluid, and back to the somata.
 Thus we have a negative spike on the extracellular field potential in the layer containing the granule somata, and a smaller, positive spike at the tips of the dendrites.
 In our section on excitory current we used the equation we derived for dipole potential to predict that an entire layer of pyramidal neurons activating within 100 μs would generate a positive pulse at the brain surface of order 15 mV.
 The same equation predicts a negative pulse in the layer of the pyramidal somata.
 Here we see simultaneous firing creates a negative pulse of 10 mV in the somata layer.

-Our hypothesis is that the EEG signal is generated by currents circulating in layers of pyramidal neurons of the cortex.
+The EEG signal is generated by currents circulating in layers of pyramidal neurons of the cortex.
 When tens of thousands of such neurons act coherently, they can generate signals of several millivolts.
 A symmetric fluctuation of 1 mV with frequency 10 Hz is consistent with coherent excitation of one cortical region by another.
 A sequence of −1 mV spikes with frequency 10 Hz is consistent with the failure of the local neurons to activate after repeated excitation from another cortical region.
 Hiss of amplitude 400 μV and frequency 100 Hz is consistent with a cortical region exciting itself.

 When a layer of pyramidal neurons is not acting coherently, we still expect its excitory current will not be zero, so our baseline EEG signal will consist of fluctuations in the baseline excitory current.
 What we observe in EEG is a baseline signal of order 30 μV, which suggests that the fluctuations in excitory current during periods of little activity are of order 2% of the maximum excitory current during fully-coherent excitation.